311crimemap/nuisancemaps/deploy/README.md

   * `POSTGRESQL_USER`: db user
   * `POSTGRESQL_PASSWORD`: as secret via .env
   * init script is in `postgresql/postgresql-configmap.yml`.
-* init scripts create postgis extension
+* init scripts needed to create postgis extension
 * DB user for migration and app connections

+For dev environment, currently using only superuser account, so separate init superuser not necessary.

 ---